ysyk2021/strategic-thinking-how-to-develop-a-logical-approach-to-decision-making/src/chapter-5-1.md

-# The Importance of Clarifying Goals and Objectives in Strategic Thinking

 In this chapter, we will delve into the significance of clarifying goals and objectives in strategic thinking.
 Strategic thinking is a process that involves analyzing complex situations, making critical decisions, and formulating long-term plans to achieve desired outcomes.
 However, without clear goals and objectives, strategic thinking becomes ineffective and directionless.
 We will explore how setting clear goals and objectives forms the foundation for successful strategic thinking and decision-making.